 Custom Autopilot / Fly-By-Wire

-- The custom autopilot system needs at least stable 17 fps to work properly.
-Any lower performance may result in unexpected behaviour.
+- The custom autopilot system needs at least a stable 17 fps to work properly.
+Any lower performance may result in unexpected behavior.

 - The A32NX forces the and selection in the MSFS settings is not necessary.

 - It's crucial for the Autothrust system to have properly setup detents.
 Ensure that you have enough dead zone around the detents.

 - Typical issues when this is not done properly: constantly flashing "LVR CLB", FLX / TOGA not engaging or ATHR not holding speed correctly (the latter can also happen when in CLB/OP CLB or DES/OP DES and flying manually -> in that case you need to take care of holding speed with pitch)

 - Any mod or add-on that changes the physics or has an impact on the flight model is not supported

 Sensitivity settings are highly hardware-dependent and can be different for each controller.
 The below recommendations are therefore initial starting points, and it might be necessary to adapt these for your controller and your preference.

 We highly recommend using a sensitivity setting of